opnfv/apex/docs/release/installation/introduction.rst

 ``opnfv-deploy`` instantiates a Triple-O Undercloud VM server using libvirt as its provider.
-This VM is then configured and used to provision the OPNFV target deployment (3 controllers, n compute nodes).
+This VM is then configured and used to provision the OPNFV target deployment.
 These nodes can be either virtual or bare metal.
 This guide contains instructions for installing either method.